T-Pau/Joyride/Documentation/Joyride.md

 ![](PETSCII%20Robots.png)

-This adapter is included with the game *Attack of the PETSCII Robots* and allows connecting one SuperNES controller to the User Port.
+This adapter is included with the game *Attack of the PETSCII Robots* and allows connecting one SuperNES controller to the user port.

 It has these inputs:
 - d-pad